fastrizwaan/flatpak-wine/README.md

 There are 2 wineprefixes/bottles:

-   default bottle (`~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/default/`)
+   default bottle (`~/.var/app/io.github.fastrizwaan.flatpak-wine7/data//winezgui/Prefixes/`)

-   Game bottle    (`~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/game/`)
+   Game bottle    (`~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/winezgui/Prefixes/GAME/`)

+Handles both Installers and direct play exe files.

-flatpak-wine has full host access.
-So if you want to restrict it, use flatseal app from flathub to limit the directories it can read/write.
+flatpak-wine has full host access, and if you want to restrict it, use flatseal app from flathub to limit the directories it can read/write.
 It is given full rw access on the host so that  apps/games in different partitions or directories can be run without any issues.
 But everything is official, there are no patches, one can check the manifest and scripts.

-### Default bottle:

-whatever exe we install/run using terminal `flatpak run io.github.fastrizwaan.flatpak-wine7` or (open-with from file manager)  or from menu goes to the wineprefix: `~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/default/` directory.
-This can be used to test/install softwares/games.
-The default bottle / wine prefix gets usually gets messed up by installing many apps/games or winetricks dlls.
-A "Delete..." option is provided to delete `~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/default/`.

-### Game.exe / app.exe bottles:

-It would be good if we create and use separate bottles for each of our games/apps.
-And for that we can create game or app specific bottle.
-To do that right-click on an .exe file in the file manager (nautilus / dolphin / thunar) and choose "Create Bottle using flatpak-wine" from right-click menu of filemanager.
-It will ask for a name, if no name is given, "filename.exe" is used in the menu.

-The game/app bottle creates a wineprefix and a launch script for that game/app at `~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/` and creates a shortcut and icon from the exe file in the same Game/App directory which is symbolically linked (ln -s) to `~/.local/share/applications/io.github.fastrizwaan.flatpak-wine7/`.
-This shortcut (desktop file and icon) will be deleted when we delete the game bottle.

 ### Customizing Bottles: